Notre Dame de Namur University: Academics

+Notre Dame de Namur University offers master's degrees.
+It is accredited by the WASC Senior College and University Commission.
+Although the accreditation is valid, the institution is accredited "with Notice of Concern" by the commission due to ongoing financial challenges.

 Sister Dorothy Stang Center

 The Sister Dorothy Stang Center for Social Justice and Community Engagement (DSC) was established on the Notre Dame de Namur University campus in honor of the work of Sister Dorothy Stang, SNDdeN, who was murdered in Brazil due to her efforts to aid the poor farmers and the environment in that country.
 The center works to increase awareness of social and environmental justice issues, as well as encourage dialogue, community service, engagement, and activism in these areas.
 Members of the university and the larger community can work with the DSC to create positive social change, and come to a greater understanding of the issues that affect the community.

 Athletics

 The Notre Dame de Namur University Argonauts were the athletic teams of the university until 2020.
 The university mascot, the Argonaut, was named for the mythical Argonauts who sailed with Jason in search of the Golden Fleece.
 The team colors blue, gold and white reflected the colors of the university.

 At the time of the discontinuation, NDNU had 12 varsity sports.
-Men's sports included basketball, cross country, golf, lacrosse, soccer, and track & field; while women's sports included basketball, cross country, soccer, softball, tennis, track & field, and volleyball.
+Men's sports included basketball, cross country, golf, lacrosse, soccer, and track & field; women's sports included basketball, cross country, soccer, softball, tennis, track & field, and volleyball.

 Notre Dame athletics competed in the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the Northern California Athletic Conference (NCAC) until after the 1996–97 season when the conference disbanded.
 NDNU joined the National Association of Intercollegiate Athletics (NAIA) and the California Pacific Conference (Cal Pac) from 1996–97 to 2004–05.
 The university re-joined the NCAA and the D-II ranks in 2005 when the Pacific West Conference (PacWest) voted to admit Notre Dame de Namur University.

 The university most recently competed at the Division II level as members of the Pacific West, except for men's lacrosse, which had an Independent affiliation after leaving the Western Intercollegiate Lacrosse Association at the end of the 2014 spring season (2013–14 school year).
 In March 2020, the university announced the discontinuation of the athletics programs effective at the conclusion of the Spring 2020 semester.
 The decision was part of various changes to the university, citing an on-going financial situation and declining enrollment.